numamma/numamma/README.md

 ## Dependencies

-NumaMMa relies on the folowing libraries:
+NumaMMa relies on the following libraries:

 - `numactl`
 - `numap`